On (uniformly) $S$-$w$-Noetherian rings and modules

-Kim and Lim \cite{kkl14} proved the Hilbert basis Theorem for $S$-SM domains.
-Actually, it can be generalized to $S$-$w$-Noetherian rings. \begin{theorem} \textbf{$($Hilbert basis Theorem for $S$-$w$-Noetherian rings$)$} Let $R$ be a ring and $S$ an anti-Archimedean multiplicative subset of $R$.
-Then the following statements are equivalent: \begin{enumerate} \item $R$ is an $S$-$w$-Noetherian ring; \item $R[x]$ is an $S$-$w$-Noetherian ring; \item $R\{x\}$ is an $S$-Noetherian ring. \end{enumerate} \end{theorem} \begin{proof} It is similar with that of Theorem \ref{poly-equ}, and so we omit its proof. \end{proof} It is well known that an $R$-module $M$ is a Noetherian module (resp., PIM) if and only if every countably generated submodule of $M$ is finitely (resp., principally) generated.
+It is well known that an $R$-module $M$ is a Noetherian module (resp., PIM) if and only if every countably generated submodule of $M$ is finitely (resp., principally) generated.
 Now we consider some more general versions. \begin{theorem} Let $R$ be a ring, $S$ an anti-Archimedean multiplicative subset of $R$ and $M$ an $R$-module.
 Then $M$ is a $u$-$S$-$w$-Noetherian module $($resp., $u$-$S$-$w$-PIM$)$ if and only if there is $s\in S$ such that every countably generated submodule of $M$ is $S$-$w$-finite $($resp., $S$-$w$-principal$)$ with respect to $s$. \end{theorem} \begin{proof} The necessity clearly holds.
 Now we prove the sufficiency.
 Let $N=\langle f_{\alpha}\mid \alpha<\gamma\rangle$ be an $R$-submodule of $M$, where $\gamma$ is a cardinal.
 Consider the index set